ENCCS/hpda-python/content/GPU-computing.rst

 .. exercise:: matrix multiplication with shared memory

-We will start from one implementation of a faster version of the square matrix multiplication using shared memory.
+We will start from one implementation of the square matrix multiplication using shared memory.
-This example is taken from Numba official document, however there is arguably at least one error in it:
+This implementation is taken from Numba official document, however there is arguably at least one error in it.
+Try to find where the error is and fix it:

    .. literalinclude:: exercise/matmul_sm.py